 While each strategy is based on a defined need from the State of the System, each has a different level of effort and investment needed for implementation.
 To determine the prioritization of each strategy in the overall plan, several strategy prioritization criteria were used including overall time to implement the strategy, the investment needed, and the number of agencies involved for the strategy to succeed.
-Each of these prioritization metrics are described below and results for each strategy are shown in the summary table in Figure 1.
+Each of these prioritization metrics are described below and results for each strategy are shown in the summary table in Error!
+Reference source not found.